 The religious dimension of human life and experience; Religious language, attitudes, images, myths, metaphors, symbols, and the rituals relating the history and practice of religion emphasizing how women and men throughout history and in different cultures have lived and expressed a religious faith based on their sense of the sacred.

 Instructor Information: Carl Jech

-Carl L. Jech has taught philosophy, religion and humanities at the Foothill/De Anza Colleges for 30 years.
+Carl L. Jech has taught philosophy, religion and humanities at the Foothill/De Anza Colleges for over 30 years.

 A performing artist, he has appeared as tenor soloist with the Milwaukee Bach Chamber Choir and Orchestra and with numerous San Francisco Bay Area musical organizations.
 He has sung in many choral groups around the country, including with the Philadelphia Orchestra under Eugene Ormandy.

 He has also performed various roles in productions of the Marin Civic Light Opera.
 A 1986 performance of Schubert's song cycle Die Schoene Mullerin received critical acclaim in the San Francisco press as genuine artistry.
 He is a former conductor of the Marin-based Winifred Baker Chamber Singers.